iidb/wing-docs/docs/p2/part2.md

 R = bt;
 // only equal condition can use it if (a.expr_->op_ == OpType::EQ) {
-  // CheckLeft checks if L has intersection with tables used in left expression.
+  // CheckLeft checks if L contains tables used in left expression.
-  // CheckRight checks if R has intersection with tables used in right expression. if (!a.CheckRight(L) && !a.CheckLeft(R) && a.CheckRight(R) &&
+  // CheckRight checks if R contains tables used in right expression. if (!a.CheckRight(L) && !a.CheckLeft(R) && a.CheckRight(R) &&
       a.CheckLeft(L)) {
     return true;